 The most effective therapy transcends the session room, with couples practicing their learned tools in everyday life.The therapist will likely assign “homework” or areas to focus on at home.
 Do your part to take this work to heart — it will only benefit you in the long term.

-To learn more about Healing Minds Marriage and Family Therapy, head to our services page.
+To learn more about Healing Minds family and marriage therapy, head to http://healingminds.com/.